-FHA loans are known for their low credit score requirements and low downpayments of as little as 3.5%.
+FHA loans are known for their low credit score requirements and down payments as low as 3.5%.
 When compared to a VA loan, the benefits of the guarantee are clear.

-First, the average FICO score for a closed FHA loan in February was 679, as compared to 707 for VA loans.
+First, according to the ICE Origination Insight Report, the average FICO score for a closed FHA loan in April 2021 was 679, as compared to 723 for VA loans.
 However, these are averages; FHA loans have a minimum required FICO score while VA loans do not.
-Home buyers can have success with both loan programs if they have a FICO score of 620, and possible as low as 580.
+Home buyers can have success with both loan programs if they have a FICO score of 620, and possibly as low as 580.

 Second, FHA loans had an average downpayment of four percent per loan.
-VA loans averaged two percent down for February, lower than the FHA accepts.
+VA loans averaged two percent down, lower than the FHA accepts.

-Third, VA loans rates were much lower than FHA rates on average.
-VA loans had an average rate of 4.24% in February, compared to 4.51% for FHA.
+Third, VA loan rates were much lower than FHA rates on average.
+VA loans had an average rate of 2.95% in April 2021, compared to 3.23% for FHA.
 That’s a big difference, especially when considering the life of the loan is 30 years.

-The effects of the guarantee are clear when compared to FHA loans, which is a government program.
+The effects of the guarantee are clear when compared to FHA loans, which are a government program.

 Overall, conventional loans are the most popular loan type.
-According to Ellie Mae, 67% of all closed mortgages in February were conventional, compared to just 10% for VA.
+According to the June 2021 ICE Origination Report, 81% of all closed mortgages in June 2021 were conventional, compared to just 6% for VA.

 These trends are normal since the VA is committed to offering competitive rates.